pytonik/pytonik/docs/source/schema.rst

 .. note::

     When using PostgreSQL the insertGetId method expects the auto-incrementing column to be named id.
-If you would like to retrieve the ID from a different "sequence", you may pass the column name as the second parameter to the insertGetId method.
+If you would like to retrieve the ID from a different ``sequence``, you may pass the column name as the second parameter to the insertGetId method.

 update